jharwell/sierra/docs/src/plugins/prod/graphs.rst

 ================

-This plugin generates graphs using holoviews during stage 4; any graph type supported by a holoviews backend can be selected with ``--graphs-backend``.
+This plugin generates graphs using holoviews during stage 4; any graph type supported by a holoviews backend can be selected with :ref:`--graphs-backend<src/plugins/prod/graphs:sierra-cli---graphs-backend>`.
 Since this plugin uses holoviews to do all the heavy lifting, you may wonder "Why wrap holoviews backends at all?"
 A wrapper of a wrapper would seem gratuitous at first glance.
 The reason is that SIERRA's wrapping here enables